 Deep brain stimulation (DBS)

-Intrathecal Baclofen Pump Treatment (IBT)
+Intrathecal Baclofen Pump Treatment (ITB)

 Baclofen is a medication commonly used to decrease spasticity by restoring the normal balance of electrical signals coming from the spinal cord through the nerves to muscles that control involuntary movements.

 Because infections and other complications can occur in patients undergoing IBT and DBS therapies, patients are advised to seek the care of a knowledgeable specialist with experience in proper administration of these techniques.
+Contact a neurologist for a consultation today.